 Louisiana's barrier islands are part of a complex system controlled by many overlapping and interrelated processes.
 The four primary barrier island systems have been monitored and evaluated by recent efforts, such as the Barrier Island Comprehensive Monitoring (BICM) program, the monitoring of the Emergency Berms, and project specific efforts.
 These programs have provided information to the CPRA regarding the current condition and stability of Louisiana's barrier islands.
 To minimize the acceleration of island disintegration that commonly occurs after a breach, a barrier island Breach Management Program was developed to address both breach prevention and response to breaches when they occur.
-This program was considered to improve the state's ability to repair storm-induced damages and extend the life-expectancy and integrity of Louisiana's barrier shorelines.
+This program was considered to improve the state's ability to restore storm-induced damages and extend the life-expectancy and integrity of Louisiana's barrier shorelines.
 The basic objective of this program has since being adopted under the Barrier Island System Management (BISM) program.
 Finally, to ensure the efficient and effective use of limited sediment resources in Louisiana, a number of programs/projects, including Borrow Area Monitoring and Maintenance (BAMM) and the Louisiana Sand Resources Database (LASARD), have been initiated under the overarching umbrella of the Louisiana Sediment Management Plan (LASMP).
 In order to monitor the impact of loading of sand to build beach and dune and restore the barrier islands/headlands, a CIAP-funded Caminada Moreau Subsidence Study (CMSS) was undertaken.
+BAMM evolved into BAMM-2 as mentioned in section 6.6 whereas the CMSS helped CPRA develop the techniques of measuring subsidence rates, which were determined for the entire coastal Louisiana.